rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example12.md

 ---
 comments: true
 ---

-** This time, we'll demonstrate the use of the WaterMark feature (Part of Diagrammer.Core module). **
+This time, we'll demonstrate the use of the **`WaterMark`** feature (Part of Diagrammer.Core module).

-This is a simple example demonstrating how to create a 3-tier web application diagram using the PSGraph module, without using any object icons.
+The watermark text is added to the diagram as a background text.
+The watermark text is not part of the Graphviz source code, but is added to the final image using ImageMagick.
+In this example, the Confidential watermark text is added to the diagram.

 ```powershell title="PowerShell: param block"
 [CmdletBinding()]